Identifying weight gain or loss in your cat

-Although your cat's weight will change over the course of its life, it's important you're able to recognize when their weight—either too much or too little—is becoming a health problem.
-This can be hard if the weight increase or decrease has happened slowly, but there are several things you can look out for.
+Although your cat's weight will change over the course of her life, it's important to recognize when her weight—either too much or too little—is becoming a health problem.
+This can be difficult if the weight increase or decrease has happened slowly, but there are several things you can look out for.

 Know which cats are predisposed to weight gain

-The cats which are most at risk of weight gain are:
+The cats that are most at risk of weight gain are: